 So how do you describe the rules for changing modes?
 If you’re not dividing modes into instances, it’s enough to simply change the URL in the address bar according to the rules dictated by your CMS settings.
 The potential hiccups begin with the division of modes into several instances.

 The first reason for this complexity is that environments can no longer be described with a list of origins (one for each instance).
 The second problem is that when changing the mode, it may be necessary to change the origin in the URL.
 But how can we set up rules for these changes?

 To change the mode, again, just change the URL in the address bar according to your CMS settings.
 It is possible to do it manually, but we’re trying to help you avoid this routine.
 You may experience issues looking for an extension with such helpful functionality, especially taking into account the features which will be discussed later in our article.

-There were no ready-made extensions with this functionality, so our team created their own Snap Environment Switcher extension.
+There were no ready-made extensions with this functionality, so our team created their own Exadel Environment Switcher for AEM extension.
 You can find the extension page on the Google Webstore.

 For your convenience, all of the possibilities for managing environments and modes are located in the extension popup window.
 This window appears when you click on the extension icon in the browser toolbar.

 As you can see, the project name is displayed here.
 It also allows you to choose the environment and mode.
 The values in the selectors are the current environment and mode in the project.
 Naturally, the popup window will not be shown for cases when it is impossible to determine which environment is reflected in the URL in the address bar.
 If you click on the extension icon and nothing happens, then this is exactly what’s happening.

 In order to switch to another environment or mode, choose the required values using the selectors and click the button.
 To open a new mode and/or environment in a new tab, use the appropriate checkbox.